EthanTPainter/Github-Slack-PR-Bot/README.md

 * Waiting for Slack support

-Slack currently doesn't support hyperlinks so adding links directly in slack messages may be long.
+Slack currently doesn't support hyperlinks so adding links directly in slack messages may cause messages to appear very long.
 May have to give a link on a separate line for now